 Excellent Books On Natural Horsemanship

 The following books are excellent resources for information on Natural Horsemanship.
-While each leader has a slightly different techinique many of the philosophes are shared.
+While each leader has a slightly different technique many of the philosophies are shared.

 Pat Parelli books on Natural Horsemanship